 By thoroughly reviewing the instructions, you can ensure you are correctly familiar with the tool’s use and safety features.

-“Lithium-Ion Batteries 101”: Everything You Need to Know About Battery-Powered Tool Batteries
+“Lithium-Ion Batteries 101”: What You Should Know About Battery-Powered Tool Batteries

 Suppose you need to get more familiar with battery ratings and specifications.